fufiprotocol/fufi.whitepaper/fufi.dex-spot.md

   - BTC-USDC
   - ETH-USDC

-Once FuFi stablecoin is ready, it will be introduced as a new option for the quote symbol.
+Once FuFi decentralized stablecoin is ready, it will be introduced as a new option for the quote symbol.

 ### NFT-1155 supported